verdaux/BookNotes/Phrases/Impressors 2.md

 - [ ] I am a walking chimera of various furies and petty qualms.
 - [ ] If you don't listen to the Beatles, that's fine.
 We can still be friends.
 - [ ] Broheimian Rhapsody.
+- [ ] The lies we tell ourselves are the ghosts that haunt the empty house of midnight.
+- [ ] Her eyes talking to me in a language I could feel but couldn't quite understand.